Tea set on a table

 Tobacco Free North Coast

-I have 30 years of experience in local tobacco-control program development, implementation, and evaluation.
+I have 30 years of experience in local tobacco-prevention program development, implementation, and evaluation.
 I have helped to advance comprehensive secondhand-smoke policies in more than 16 jurisdictions in northern California from Daly City to Crescent City.
 I’ve also served as an activist, coalition coordinator, external evaluator, and project director.
 My formal education includes a PhD from the Western Institute for Social Research in Berkeley, California (2007), a M.S. from University of California Davis (1991) in community program planning and evaluation, and a B.S. from California State University Humboldt (1987) in natural resources planning with a minor in psychology.
 I don’t have much spare time these days, but I still enjoy any type of outdoor activity especially camping, backpacking and summer Saturdays at the river.

 Stergios (Steve) Roussos, PhD, MPH